calabozo/calabozo.github.com/ml/regression/index.md

 Also known as general linear model (not to be confused with the generalized linear model)

-In a linear regression model we try to solve the following ecuation:
+In a linear regression model we try to solve the following equation: